GiKassime/GiKassime/README.md

 <div>

 - 🧐💻 I am currently attending high school integrated with systems development technician at IFPR.

-- ❤️🎧🎵I love cats, programming and music.
-There are several instruments that I like and I also play some🎻🎸.

-- 🍰🎈My birthday is 11/06 and I'm currently 18 years old

 - 🤘 My first project made with scratch (I miss scratch), I can't forget my origins [here](https://scratch.mit.edu/projects/831994431/)